 17 November 2006 (Friday) - I wo-on !!

 haven’t played cards for months, so tonight’s invitation for a game was very

-in with a total of thirty odd chips, I staged an impressive comeback, finally
+all in with a total of thirty odd chips, I staged an impressive comeback,

 In the meantime the world has a new superhero – “RabbitBoy”.
 There was also talk of “Spirit Level Arse”.
 However there is quite a bit of uncertainty as to whether “Spirit Level Arse” is RabbitBoy’s sidekick, or one of his special powers.